nofatclips/codecademy-python/iterating.md

     for s in reversed(a_to_z):
         print s

-Once again, after I printed the list in reversed order, the new reversed list is gone, unless I store it in a variable.
+Once again, after I used it the new reversed list is gone, unless I store it in a variable.

 Zipping
 -------